alreich/abstract_algebra/docs/guide.rst

 1. Enter **individual values** corresponding to the quantities in its Internal Representation, described above.
-2. Enter a **Python dictionary** (``dict``), with keys and values corresponding to either the four values, described above.
+2. Enter a **Python dictionary** (``dict``), with keys and values corresponding to the individual values, described above.
 3. Enter the **path to a JSON file** (``str``) that corresponds to the dictionary, described above.